-John Lennox, Oxford, United Kingdom
+John Lennox, Oxford, UK

 John Lennox, Professor of Mathematics at Oxford University (emeritus), is an internationally renowned speaker on the interface of science, philosophy, and religion.
 He regularly teaches at many academic institutions, is Senior Fellow with the Trinity Forum and has written a series of books exploring the relationship between science and Christianity.

-He studied at the Royal School Armagh, Northern Ireland and was Exhibitioner and Senior Scholar at Emmanuel College, Cambridge University from which he took his MA, MMath and PhD.
+He studied at the Royal School Armagh, Northern Ireland, and was Exhibitioner and Senior Scholar at Emmanuel College, Cambridge University, from which he took his MA, MMath and PhD.
 He worked for many years in the Mathematics Institute at the University of Wales in Cardiff which awarded him a DSc for his research.
 He also holds an MA and DPhil from Oxford University (by incorporation) and an MA in Bioethics from the University of Surrey.
 He was a Senior Alexander Von Humboldt Fellow at the Universities of Würzburg and Freiburg in Germany.

 Additionally, John is an adjunct Lecturer in the Entrepreneurial Leaders Programme, offered by the Entrepreneurial Leaders Institute in collaboration with Wycliffe Hall, University of Oxford.